-- 45. Modify Section 5.3.2.5 Non-Farm Residential Uses by deleting policy d) in its entirety. - 46.
-Delete 5.3.3 Aggregate in its entirety and replace with the following:
+b) deleting policy d) in its entirety.

+60. Delete 5.3.3 Aggregate and all subsections associated with Section 5.3.3 in its entirety and replace with the following:

 "5.3.3 Aggregate

 The Township recognizes the need to ensure a supply of aggregates for local, regional, and provincial needs at a reasonable cost for future development purposes while ensuring that environmental impacts have been addressed and that no segment of the municipality experiences unreasonable impacts resulting from aggregate extractions.